Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Generalization to different geometries and non-flat bands

 \section{Generalization to different geometries and non-flat bands}

 The analysis in the main text focuses on the flat band condition, obtained directly for rotating quantum gases or for specific choices of lattice geometries in the Harper-Hofstadter model.
 Here, we generalize the considerations for lattice systems to non-flat bands.
 Non flat-bands arise in a lattice when the condition $N_x=Q=\alpha N_y$, is not satisfied and when the boundary conditions are not met.
+However, for cases where the width of the band $\Delta$ is small compared to the other energy scales, $\Delta\ll U\ll \hbar \omega_c$, our expectation is that this will not modify the thermalization properties in the LLL.

 We first consider $N_x=Q\not=\alpha N_y$ and a torus geometry with periodic boundary conditions in the $x$- and $y$-direction.
 The non-interacting Hamiltonian $H_0$ is invariant under magnetic translations, see Eq.~\eqref{eq:2-3}, and $[T_x^Q,T_y]=0$.
 Imposing periodic boundary conditions both in the $x$- and $y$-direction, we obtain $Q$ bands with $N_y$ eigenstates characterized by the quantum numbers $k_y$, $\psi_{k_y,n}(x,y)=e^{-i\frac{2\pi}{N_y}k_yy} u_{k_y, n }(x)$ where $k_y \in [0,...N_y-1]$.
 However, in this case the set of Hofstadter equations~\eqref{hofstd} do not map onto themselves when changing $k_y$.
 As a consequence the bands are not flat.
 In this case, we can still project the potential in the lowest band following a procedure similar to before.
 In particular, we find that the projected density operator where $d(k_y,\bold p)=\sum_x e^{i p_x x} u_{k_y,n}(x)u_{k_y+p_y,n}(x)$, which coincides with a distance in the effective lattice apart for a phase factor dependent on $k_y$.
 Moreover, $b^\dagger_{k_y}$($b_{k_y})$ are, as usual, creation (annihilation) operators in the lowest band.
 Then the projected potential is